lammps/lammps/doc/src/bond_rheo_shell.rst

 written to :doc:`binary restart files <restart>` such that restarting the system will not reset the reference state of a bond or the timer.

-This bond style is based on a model described in Ref.
+This bond style is based on a model described in :ref:`(Clemmer) <howto_rheo_clemmer>`.
-:ref:`(Clemmer) <howto_rheo_clemmer>`.
 The force has a magnitude of

 .. math::